sandwipshanto/Thesis/RESEARCH_CHECKLIST.md

 ### Research Questions

-**Context:** The original paper demonstrated code-mixing + phonetic perturbation attacks for Hindi-English (Hinglish), achieving 99% ASR.
-Your work extends this methodology to Bangla-English (Banglish) to test cross-lingual generalization.
+**Context:** Inspired by recent work on Hindi-English code-mixing attacks (arXiv:2505.14226), this study investigates **Bangla-English (Banglish)** code-mixing as a jailbreaking attack vector.
+This is the **first study** examining Bangla LLM vulnerabilities (230M speakers).

-**RQ1 (Cross-Lingual Generalization):**
+**RQ1 (Code-Mixing Effectiveness):**
-Do code-mixing and phonetic perturbation attacks generalize from Hindi-English to Bangla-English?
-- *Sub-question 1.1:* Does Banglish code-mixing with phonetic perturbations achieve similar attack success rates (~99% AASR)?
+Does Bangla-English code-mixing with phonetic perturbations bypass safety filters?
-- *Sub-question 1.2:* Are safety guardrails equally vulnerable across different Indo-Aryan languages (Hindi vs Bangla)?
-- *Hypothesis:* Similar AASR patterns will emerge, confirming systematic vulnerability across Indic languages.
+- *Sub-question 1.1:* Does the English→CM→CMP progression work for Bangla?
+- *Sub-question 1.2:* What AASR improvements does code-mixing provide over English baseline?
+- *Sub-question 1.3:* Are the improvements statistically significant?
+- *Hypothesis:* Bangla code-mixing will successfully bypass safety filters through tokenization disruption.

-**RQ2 (Language-Specific Patterns):**
+**RQ2 (Bangla-Specific Patterns):**
-What are the language-specific differences in attack effectiveness between Hinglish and Banglish?
+Which phonetic/romanization features enable Bangla attacks?
-- *Sub-question 2.1:* Do Bangla phonetic patterns require different perturbation strategies than Hindi?
+- *Sub-question 2.1:* Which Bangla phonetic patterns are most effective for perturbations?
-- *Sub-question 2.2:* How does Bangla script transliteration (romanization) impact attack effectiveness compared to Devanagari/Hindi romanization?
+- *Sub-question 2.2:* How does Banglish romanization impact attack effectiveness?
-- *Sub-question 2.3:* Are there unique Bangla code-mixing patterns that affect jailbreaking success?
+- *Sub-question 2.3:* Are English words or Bangla words better targets in code-mixed prompts?
-- *Hypothesis:* Bangla phonetic properties (more vowel sounds, different consonant clusters) may alter effectiveness for specific harm categories.

-**RQ3 (Multilingual Safety Gaps):**
-Do existing multilingual LLMs show consistent safety vulnerabilities across Indic languages?
+- *Hypothesis:* Bangla-specific phonetic properties will create unique attack patterns distinct from other languages.

+**RQ3 (Model Vulnerability):**
+Are all major LLMs vulnerable to Bangla attacks?
-- *Sub-question 3.1:* Are the same models vulnerable to both Hinglish and Banglish attacks?
+- *Sub-question 3.1:* Which models (ChatGPT, Llama, Gemma, Mistral) are vulnerable?
-- *Sub-question 3.2:* Does safety training primarily focused on Hindi provide protection against Bangla attacks?
+- *Sub-question 3.2:* Do models show consistent vulnerability patterns across Bangla prompts?
-- *Sub-question 3.3:* What implications does this have for multilingual safety training strategies?
+- *Sub-question 3.3:* What are the implications for Bangla safety coverage in LLMs?
-- *Hypothesis:* Models trained on Hindi safety will show similar vulnerabilities to Bangla, revealing systematic gaps in multilingual alignment.
+- *Hypothesis:* Models will show systematic vulnerability to Bangla attacks, revealing gaps in multilingual safety training.

-**RQ4 (Mechanism Validation):**
+**RQ4 (Tokenization Mechanism):**
-Does tokenization alteration explain Bangla attack success as it does for Hindi?
+Does tokenization disruption explain Bangla attack success?
-- *Sub-question 4.1:* Do Bangla phonetic perturbations alter tokenization patterns in the same way as Hindi perturbations?
+- *Sub-question 4.1:* Do Bangla phonetic perturbations alter tokenization patterns?
-- *Sub-question 4.2:* Are Integrated Gradients attribution patterns similar across Hindi and Bangla inputs?
+- *Sub-question 4.2:* What is the correlation between tokenization fragmentation and AASR?
 - *Sub-question 4.3:* Can we identify Bangla-specific tokenization vulnerabilities?
-- *Hypothesis:* Similar tokenization disruption will occur, validating the mechanism across languages.
+- *Hypothesis:* Tokenization disruption will strongly correlate with attack success, validating the mechanism for Bangla.

 ### 3-Step Methodology
 1. **Question → Hypothetical Scenario** (English set)